Tenants' Rights: Repairs

 - File them with the Housing Court clerk.*

-Should I continue paying rent to my landlord?
+Should I keep paying rent to my landlord?

 Once you start your lawsuit, you will pay rent to the court – not to your landlord.
 If you have not paid your rent for the current month, pay your rent to the court (cash or money order only).